opengeospatial/ogcapi-records/README.md

 OGC API - Records provides discovery and access to metadata about geospatial resources (e.g. data, services, ML models, etc.).
 Having found a record describing a resource, binding information contained therein allows the discovered resources to be accessed.

-The OGC API - Records specification being developed in this repository defines three main building blocks:
+The OGC API - Records specification being developed in this repository defines three main **building blocks**:

 * Record
 * Record collection